Position Title: Licensed Vocational Nurse (LVN)

-Under the direction of the Psychiatrist and Nurse Practitioner, administers medication (including injections) and monitors results.
-Keeps Nurse Practitioner and Psychiatrist informed of changes in clients’ conditions.
+- Under the direction of the Psychiatrist and/or Nurse Practitioner, administers medication (including injections) and monitors results.
+Keeps Nurse Practitioner and/or Psychiatrist informed of changes in clients’ conditions.

-- Consults in regard to clients with a multidisciplinary treatment team which includes the Psychiatrist, Nurse Practitioner and primary Clinician.
+- Consults in regards to clients with a multidisciplinary treatment team which includes the Psychiatrist, Nurse Practitioner and primary Clinician.